phocks/phocks.github.io/_posts/2020-07-20-a-free-google-server-forever.md

 So here's how to do it.

 1. Go to the [Google Cloud Platform Console](https://console.cloud.google.com) and sign up/in if you have to and go to the [Compute Engine](https://console.cloud.google.com/compute) section using the hamburger menu top left.
-2. Enable Compute Engine it's not already enabled and then set up billing (you need to add a credit card or PayPal but don't worry you won't be charged).
+2. Enable Compute Engine if it's not already enabled and then set up billing (you need to add a credit card or PayPal but don't worry you won't be charged).
 3. Create a new instance in one of the free tier locations (Iowa, Oregon, or South Carolina) with machine type `f1-micro`.

 ![Pricing](/public/img/google-cloud-pricing.png)